Ascribed status and achieved status are two sociological terms that were coined by Ralph Linton in The Study of Man: An Introduction (1936).

 For example, being Syed is a respectable status among Muslims.
 ‘Syeds’ are the people who are descendants of the Prophet Muhammad (PBUH).
 Hence, a person born into the Sayyid family by birth acquires ‘Syed’ status which is totally irreversible.
 That person neither voluntarily assumed the status nor struggled for it.
 Thus, his status is ascribed to and recognized by society.

 Similarly, a person born in the lower class of society is labeled as ‘poor’.
 The status ‘poor’ is an ascribed status assigned by birth.
 Here, the ascribed status ‘poor’ is not irreversible; rather, that person can work hard and become rich in the future.
-By doing this, he will definitely change his prior status to a newly achieved status (we will discuss later).
+By doing this, he will definitely change his prior status to a newly achieved status (we will discuss this later).

-Another example is the religious labels as Muslim, Christian, Hindu, etc. A person getting born in a Muslim family will assume an ascribed status of Muslim.
+Another example is the religious labels as Muslim, Christian, Hindu, etc. A person getting born into a Muslim family will assume an ascribed status of Muslim.
 Similar is the case with other religions too.
 However, this status again goes against the definition of ascribed status being irreversible.
 It is usually believed that someone born in any specific religion will continue to follow the same religion as his ancestors.
 However, later in life, a Christian can willingly convert to Islam.
 By doing this, he will reverse his ascribed status ‘Christian’ to a newly achieved status ‘Muslim’.

 Similarly, nationality is an ascribed status.
 One can be Pakistani, Indian, or English by birth.
 However, this status is also reversible.
 One can migrate to another country and switch his nationality by surrendering his former nationality.
 In this way, he would acquire a new nationality (achieved status).